 Authentication is binary.
 Trust is continuous.
 A simple "authenticated" or "not authenticated" answer ignores crucial context: Is this user behaving normally?
 Is this device recognized?
 Is this location expected?
 Is the request pattern suspicious?

-H33's Trust Score Engine answers these questions in 20.8 microseconds—fast enough to run on every request without impacting latency.
+H33's Trust Score Engine answers these questions in 20.8 microseconds -- fast enough to run on every request without impacting latency.
+Integrated directly into the full-stack authentication pipeline that delivers 1.595 million authentications per second, the trust score adds continuous risk intelligence without adding meaningful overhead to the ~42µs per-auth budget.

 The Trust Score Pipeline